PatrickB1994/institution-service/README.md

 Authorization header for subsequent requests.
 With a valid JWT token, you are now able to perform CRUD operations.
 Additionally, the application generates logs which can be monitored in the /logs directory.

+## Known Issues

+The refresh token logic currently expires tokens after 2 hours after which the user will need to login again.
+An alternative approach is to extend the
+TTL to a longer duration, such as 2 months.
+With each refresh token request, the old token can be deleted, a new token generated, and then sent to the user.

 ## Author

 - [Patrick Badran, Lead Developer](https://github.com/PatrickB1994)